YiHou98/i2p-demo/data-biography.md

 ### 3. How was it collected?

-_The data utilizes public information complied from the Airbnb web-site including the availability calendar for 365 days in the future, and the reviews for each listing._
+_The data utilizes public information complied from the Airbnb website including the availability calendar for 365 days in the future, and the reviews for each listing._

 _Data is verified, cleansed, analysed and aggregated._